trentdouglas/Epics-Logic/README.md

 Epics-Logic

-This reposoitory contains all of the code for our flash flood sensors.
+This reposoitory contains all of the code for our flash flood sensor.

-These sensors incorporate three different monitors in order to create an accurate and affordable flash flood sensor.
+This sensor incorporates three different modules that measure: rain fall, soil saturation, and water height.